Happy 80th Birthday to Johnnetta Betsch Cole, Ph.D.

-In 1987, Dr. Johnnetta Betsch Cole became Spelman College's seventh president and the first Black woman to lead the College that was founded specifically for the education of Black women.
-A dynamic leader, Dr. Cole led the College during a time of heighten visibility as the school's rankings and endowment increased.
+In 1987, Johnnetta Betsch Cole, Ph.D., became Spelman College's seventh president and the first Black woman to lead the College that was founded specifically for the education of women of African descent.

 Born in 1936 in Florida, Dr. Cole started her higher-education at the young age of 15 with early admission to Fisk University.
 She would later transfer and graduate from Oberlin College in 1957.
 She earned her master's and doctorate degrees in anthropology from Northwestern University in 1959 and 1967 respectively.
 She held teaching positions at several schools including Washington State University; the University of Massachusetts at Amherst; and Hunter College where she was professor of anthropology and director of the Latin American and Caribbean Studies Program until her departure in 1987 when she took the helm of Spelman College.